 Frozen Form

-When a living being is static, it is easier to appreciate the beauty of its form, and the most static form is found in death.
-In order to capture this essence, I took photographs of exhibits at the Zoological Museum of Moscow University, visiting as a regular museum-goer and shooting in available museum light.
+When a living being becomes still, it is easier to notice the beauty of its form.
+The most complete stillness is found in death.
+To explore this idea, I photographed exhibits at the Zoological Museum of Moscow University, visiting as an ordinary museum-goer and working only with available museum light.

-By removing all extraneous elements from the image, I attempted to give these creatures a new life.
-Stripped of their test tubes, surroundings, and ghostly reflections, they exist in a new dimension where their beauty comes to the forefront.
+By removing extraneous elements from the image, I tried to give these creatures a different kind of presence.
+Stripped of test tubes, surroundings, and reflections, they exist in a new visual space where form and detail come to the foreground.

-These exhibits not only have scientific value but also serve as a testament to the elegance of these creatures and a reminder of the finite existence of all living beings.
-They are not only objects of study but also subjects for contemplation.
+These exhibits hold not only scientific value, but also reveal the elegance of these creatures and remind us of the finite nature of all living beings.
+They are not only objects of study, but also subjects for contemplation.

 Works from this series are part of the collection of Multimedia Art Museum, Moscow.